koralmy/build-screen/README.md

 Title: build screen Page.

 Description:
-This is a Hebrew-language landing page designed to self elemnts build.
+This is a Hebrew-language page designed to self elemnts build.
 The page is RTL (right-to-left) for better user experience.

 Features: